Search sheldonbrown.com and sheldonbrown.org

 SRAM internal-gear hubs are notable for the fine quality of machining of their internal parts.
 Gear-tooth surfaces and bearing races are smooth.
 The SRAM 3-speed, in particular, has higher measured drive efficiency than with other 3-speed hubs, possibly resulting from the quality of the machining.

-Shifters can be an issue with SRAM hubs.
 Older Sachs 3-speeds and the 3 x 7 used a trigger shifter like Sturmey-Archer's, which could be fastened to any handlebar.
 A Sturmey-Archer trigger also will work with these hubs A Sachs trigger will not work with a Sturmey-Archer hub, which needs a longer cable pull between the top and middle gear.
 An old Shimano front-indexing STI shifter also works with a Sachs hub -- I have a matched set of Shimano RSX STI brifters shifting the 3 x 7 on my Bike Friday, and the hub shifts flawlessly.
-The newer SRAM hubs which use the clickbox are generally available only with twist shifters that fit flat handlebars.
+(Bike Friday adds a small return spring to the cable to take up extra slack in the top gear.
+You need to do that too.)
+The newer SRAM hubs which use a clickbox are generally available only with twist shifters that fit flat handlebars.
 SRAM's assumption seems to be that performance-oriented bicyclists don't care to use internal-gear hubs -- a bit of a self-fulfilling prophecy.
-There are various tricks to make the SRAM shifters compatible with drop bars -- for example, attaching a bar end to the stem.
+There are various tricks to make the SRAM shifters compatible with drop bars -- for example, attaching a mountain bike bar end to the stem.

 The 5-and 7-speed models with clickboxes use a single cable and concentric pushrods, with a dual bellcrank inside the clickbox.
 I've considered modifying a 7-speed to use a pullchain on the left side and bellcrank on the right.